RaRedmer/prog-econ-final-project/README.md

 # Usage
 ## Get the data
-Since the data is to big to be stored in github, you can download it from [my OneDrive](https://1drv.ms/u/s!Asz7v_UERQ36oh1BI3nPKjprKqO8).
+Since the data is too big to be stored in github, you can download it from [my OneDrive](https://1drv.ms/u/s!Asz7v_UERQ36oh1BI3nPKjprKqO8).

 ## Run
 Just run main.py